London film festival opens, Rolling Stones to star

 Among the movies Stewart has highlighted this year is “Wadjda”, which first screened in Venice last month, made by Saudi Arabia’s first female director Haifaa Al Mansour.

-Mansour is one of 12 debut directors shortlisted for the Sutherland Award honoring first-time filmmakers, as the festival aims to boost the profile of its prizes.
+Mansour is one of 12 debut directors shortlisted for the Sutherland Award honouring first-time filmmakers, as the festival aims to boost the profile of its prizes.

 The main competition, also 12-strong and to be decided by a jury led by playwright and screenwriter David Hare, includes “After Lucia” from Mexico, “Fill the Void” from Israel, “Ginger and Rosa” from Britain and “In the House” from France.

-At this year’s awards ceremony on October 20 at the grand Banqueting House in central London, Burton and Bonham Carter will both receive a BFI Fellowship, the highest honor given by the British Film Institute industry body.
+At this year’s awards ceremony on October 20 at the grand Banqueting House in central London, Burton and Bonham Carter will both receive a BFI Fellowship, the highest honour given by the British Film Institute industry body.
+(Reporting by Mike Collett-White, editing by Paul Casciato)